douglangille/darkling-whim/!nbox/2025-07-12 12-34-43 ther-last-days-of-the-marcy-bell - full/novel.md

-# The Last Days of the Marcy Bell
+# Ther Last Days of the Marcy Bell
 by Doug Langille

 ## Act 1